ianthehenry/utf8-parser/README.md

 So don't treat the code in this repository like "the right way to do it."
 This is code written by a beginner.
 A year from now I'm sure I'll look back on it and cringe.

-If you happen to know a bit about Haskell and would like to give me some pointer on things I could be doing better, please do!
+If you happen to know a bit about Haskell and would like to give me some pointers on things I could be doing better, please do!

 # How did you set this up